Greenie-app/Backend/README.md

 Greenie.app consists of an API back-end, written in Ruby on Rails (this repository) and a tightly-coupled front-end, written in TypeScript and Vue.js.
-Along with these two processes, the website also uses a Sidekiq process to execute background tasks, and a separate instance of the Rails server to send and receive data via WebSockets (Action Cable).
+Along with these two processes, the website also uses a GoodJob process to execute background tasks, and a separate instance of the Rails server to send and receive data via WebSockets (Action Cable).